Leaders: EuroHealthNet and the National Institute for Health and Welfare Finland (THL)

 To facilitate action on chronic diseases through health promotion and disease prevention, we need an overview of the current situation in European countries in terms of policies, interventions, and key stakeholders.
 For this purpose:

-Special attention is paid to the target groups addressed by the HPDP implementations (see Task 2): children at school, adults at the workplace and older people in a care setting.
+Special attention is paid to the target groups addressed by the HPDP implementations (see Task 2): children at school, adults in the workplace, and older people in a care setting.

 The country reports will